SoufianoDev/Toast-JS/README.md

 ## Developer Notes

 Toast.js is authored by **Soufiane Dev**.
 The library prioritizes ease of use while offering extensive customization options for developers.
-For full documentation, visit [Toast.js Docs 📚](https://soufianodev.github.io/Toast-JS/docs).
+For full documentation, visit <a href="https://soufianodev.github.io/Toast-JS/docs/docs_v1.0.0/docs.html">Toast.js Docs 📚</a> .

 ---